 2. Create Genre and Author-Based Themed Rounds

 Organizing your trivia questions into themed rounds adds structure and excitement to your event.
 Dedicate specific rounds to different literary genres: one round focused on Romance literature, another on Mystery and Thriller, one on Science Fiction and Fantasy, and perhaps one featuring Literary Fiction.
 You could also organize rounds by author: a "Classics Authors" round featuring Austen, Dickens, and Tolstoy; a "Contemporary Icons" round with Atwood, Morrison, and Murakami; or a "Popular Series" round dedicated to Harry Potter, Game of Thrones, and The Hunger Games.
 Themed rounds not only help participants organize their knowledge but also allow you to celebrate different literary traditions and appeal to various types of readers in your audience.
+For round ideas beyond books, see our 30 best trivia categories for bar trivia.

 3. Leverage Classic Works and Literary Icons